 State Reference Guide to Incineration* – The following states or districts require DEA Registrants and Generators to incinerate pharmaceutical waste:

 We appreciate any updates to your state’s guidelines link, please forward information to email@example.com.

 The above quick reference guides and state links are dynamic and maintained to the best of our ability.
 Information is made available as a convenience to future and current C2R Global Manufacturing, Inc. customers.
 Reader understands information, links, rules, processes may change without notice.
 Users of Rx Destroyer™ products agree to perform due diligence in understanding and abide by specific process, rules and laws by which they are governed.

 C2R Global Manufacturing, Inc. differs from other pharmaceutical waste management companies in our commitment and exceptional support to our customers and distributors.
 We offer free compliance consultations, no contracts and no hidden fees.
-We are dedicated to our mission of saving water, saving lives, one prescription at a time with DEA compliant medication disposal.
+We are dedicated to our mission of saving water, saving lives, one prescription at a time with medication disposal that meets DEA chemical digestion requirements.